PhysiCell-Tools/python-loader/man/HOWTO.md

 pip3 uninstall pcdl
 ```

-## HowTo - branch generic:

-### How to load the physicelldataloader library?
+## How to load the physicelldataloader library?
 ```python3
 import pcdl
 ```

-### How to check for the current installed physicelldataloader version?
+## How to check for the current installed physicelldataloader version?
 ```python3
 import pcdl
 pcdl.__version__